JuanOlaya/Artificial-Intelligence/README.md

   </a>
 </p>

-Assigment 2: Create a Blend Tree to manage the animations related with the motion of the main character
+Assigment: Create a Blend Tree to manage the animations related with the motion of the main character that we spoke above.
+Use the Animator window of Unity.

-### 3. Finite State Machine (Unity Animator)
+### 3. Finite State Machine (Animator window)
 (Management AI Behaviours)
 Gestión de comportamientos por medio de [Finite State Machine](https://docs.unity3d.com/es/current/Manual/StateMachineBasics.html)